Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

 \subsection{MPS space-time encoding}

-We briefly introduce the MPS space-time encoding.
-Let $M$ denote a 2D array of size $N_x\times N_t$, representing either a discretized function or time series data.
-It is assumed, without loss of generality, that $x$ and $t$ dimensions are powers of two, i.e., $N_x=2^n; N_t=2^m$.
-Next, we split $i,j$ indices into their respective binary indices $\{i_1,...,i_n\}$ and $\{j_1,...,j_m\}$.
-Then, $M$ is decomposed into an MPS representation such that each element $M_{i,j}$ is given by a product of matrices:
+We briefly introduce the MPS space-time representation for encoding $M$, a 2D array of size $N_x\times N_t$.
+It is assumed, without loss of generality, that $N_x$ and $N_t$ are powers of two, i.e., $N_x=2^n; N_t=2^m$.
+Next, we binarize the indices of $M$, given by $i:=\{i_1,...,i_n\}$ and $j:=\{j_1,...,j_m\}$, assuming the big-endian form.
+Then, $M$ is decomposed such that each element $M_{i,j}$ is given by:

-where $A_l^{(0)}$ and $A_l^{(1)}$ constitute the $2(n+m)$ matrices of sizes ${\chi_{l-1}\times\chi_{l}}$, with $\chi_0$ and $\chi_{n+m}$ equals to 1.
-Also, $i_l$ and $j_l$ are referred to as the \textit{physical indices}, and the matrix indices of $A_l$ are known as the \textit{virtual indices} of the MPS.
-The bond dimension ($\chi$) is defined as the maximal dimension over all virtual indices.
-We note that the order of the binary indices is a matter of convention, and other permutations of indices are also possible.
-Unless otherwise specified, we follow the \textit{space-time ordering}, shown in Eq.~\eqref{eq:st_mps} and presented graphically in Fig.~\ref{fig:schematic}.
-This choice corresponds to Eq.~\eqref{eq:explicit_solution} in a vectorized form.
+where $A_l^{(0)}$ and $A_l^{(1)}$ constitute the $2(n+m)$ matrices of the MPS, with sizes ${\chi_{l-1}\times\chi_{l}}$.
+In our case, $\chi_0 =\chi_{n+m}=1$.
+We note that the ordering of the binary indices is in fact a critical choice, and different orderings lead to varying degrees of compression and convergence of the MPS solver.
+Unless specified otherwise, we follow the \textit{space-time ordering}, shown in Eq.~\eqref{eq:st_mps} and Fig.~\ref{fig:schematic}.
+This choice corresponds to Eq.~\eqref{eq:explicit_solution} in the vectorized form.